 Most Lakes of Nepal possess great cultural importance in higher altitudes such as PanchPokhari, Jatapokhari, GosaiKunda, MaiPokhari, and so on.
 The mid-hill lakes are stunning to view.
 The enthusiastic travelers may enjoy any trip, including trekking, skydiving, bungee jumping, rafting, and even paragliding.
 The more you travel, the more you conquer.

-The government of Nepal now has shown great concern about the significant problems of lake and wetland.
+The government of Nepal now has shown great concern about the significant problems of lakes and wetlands.
 And, thus made one of the national agenda for the improvement of people’s livelihoods.
 Such a government`s commitment has been observed in the formulation of the National Wetland Policy in 2003 and the establishment of the National Lake Conservation and Development Committee in 2007.

 Some famous Lake of Nepal